audienceproject/spark-dynamodb/README.md

 - `stronglyConsistentReads` whether or not to use strongly consistent reads.
 Default false.
 - `bytesPerRCU` number of bytes that can be read per second with a single Read Capacity Unit.
 Default 4000 (4 KB).
 This value is multiplied by two when `stronglyConsistentReads=false`
 - `filterPushdown` whether or not to use filter pushdown to DynamoDB on scan requests.
 Default true.

+The following parameters can be set as options on the Spark writer object before saving.

+- `writePartitions` number of partitions to split the given DataFrame into when writing to DynamoDB.
+Set to `skip` to avoid repartitioning the DataFrame before writing.
+Defaults to `sparkContext.defaultParallelism`
 - `writeBatchSize` number of items to send per call to DynamoDB BatchWriteItem.
 Default 25.

 ## Running Unit Tests